World AIDS Day

 It was in 1981 that the first victims of AIDS were identified in the US.

-Since then, according to the agencies of the United Nations, around 35 million people have died of AIDS-related illnesses.
+Since then, according to the agencies of the United Nations, more than 35 million people have died of AIDS-related illnesses.

 For most of us, AIDS doesn’t really hit the headlines much anymore.
 We don’t yet have a cure, we don’t yet have a vaccine, but we do have effective treatment and we do have a pre-exposure prophylaxis.